isaaceindhoven/plantuml-styler/README.md

 # Running PlantUML-styler locally
 1. Clone this repository
-2. Open a CLI
-3. Navigate to the cloned repository
-4. Install the Angular CLI if you haven't already by running _npm install -g @angular/cli_
+2. Install the Angular CLI if you haven't already by running `npm install -g @angular/cli`
-5. Start a Development server
-## Development server
-Run `ng serve -o` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+3. Run `npm install` in the repository
+4. Run `ng serve -o` to start a development server at `http://localhost:4200`

 ## Tests
 1. Clone this repository